camdeno/F16Capstone/SITL/readme.md

 # Software-in-the-loop (SITL)

-When running in SITL the sensor data comes from a flight dynamics model in a flight simulator.The Capstone team use [Flightgear](https://docs.px4.io/master/en/simulation/flightgear.html) and [Gezabo](https://docs.px4.io/master/en/simulation/gazebo.html) as a simulator for SITL simulation.
+When running in SITL the sensor data comes from a flight dynamics model in a flight simulator.

+The Capstone team use [Flightgear](https://docs.px4.io/master/en/simulation/flightgear.html) and [Gezabo](https://docs.px4.io/master/en/simulation/gazebo.html) as a simulator for SITL simulation.
 For more information, Please check the [simulation section](https://docs.px4.io/master/en/simulation/) of PX4 User Guid.

 The software in the loop file contains information relating to the capstone team's exploration of SITL.
 The team attempted to implement a F16 model in SITL, but production of that model was stopped short in March.